Mike first became aware of the benefit of having a tire pressure monitoring system when he drove solo and regionally for one motor carrier.

 Using his handy-dandy tire thumper, he inspected the various parts of his tractor and trailer, thumping tires to "hear" if they were properly inflated.

-The sounds as he bounced the tire thumper off the tires went like this:
+The sounds of the tire thumper bouncing off the tires down the driver's side of his rig went like this:

 "Uh-oh," Mike thought as he heard that thud.
 "I've got a flat."